Skip to content

 How to Structure a Technical Interview

 The most successful interviews follow a clear, consistent structure that candidates are familiar with in advance.
-This enhances the candidate's experience and simplifies the decision-making process (LinkedIn)
+This enhances the candidate's experience and simplifies the decision-making process.

 Phase 1: Screening (20 minutes)